sharashena/JavaScript-Projects/README.md

-Hello, This is javascript DOM section with good projects and also getting know to what is DOM and gain more experience with these projects.
+Hello, This is JavaScript project section.
+Doing this projects will get to better understanding what is DOM, How Works DOM, OOP (Object Oriented Programing), AJAX and gain more experience with these projects.